MartinPetricko/laravel-database-mail/README.md

 // The event that triggers the mail
 $mailTemplate->event = \App\Events\Registered::class;

-// The subject of the mail rendered with blade
+// The subject of the email, rendered with blade
 $mailTemplate->subject = 'Welcome {{ $user->name }}';

-// The body of the mail rendered with blade
+// The body of the email, rendered with blade
 $mailTemplate->body = <<<HTML
     <h1>Welcome {{ \$user->name }}</h1>
     <p>Please verify your email address by clicking <a href="{{ \$emailVerificationUrl }}">Here</a></p>
 HTML;

-// Keys of the recipients from event defined recipients that will receive the mail
+// Keys of the recipients, defined in the event, that will receive the email
 $mailTemplate->recipients = ['user'];

-// Keys of the attachments from event defined attachments that will be attache to the mail
+// Keys of the attachments, defined in the event, that will be attached to the email
 $mailTemplate->attachments = ['terms-of-service'];

-// Optionaly you can set delay for how long should mail be sent after event was fired
+// Optionally, you can set a delay for how long the mail should be sent after the event is fired
 $mailTemplate->delay = '1 day 5 hours';

 // Determines if mail is sent when event is fired